drghirlanda/alex/Docs/AlexManual.md

 file in Table
 \ref{phases-star-notation}. \label{groups-phases-star-notation}

-Note that the name of the relevant column in `Groups.csv` is `TrainingAS2Prob`, or, more generally, `(phase name)(S1 name)(parameter)`.
+Note that the name of the corresponding column in `Groups.csv` is `TrainingAS2Prob`, or, more generally, `(phase name)(S1 name)(parameter)`.
 Thus the column name specifies two things: the phase and the S1 to which the column value refers (in employing the same notation for stimuli, we had to worry only about the stimulus name).
 This works also to set phase parameters for a compound stimulus.
 For example, if you want to